 - The battle with Ifrit becomes problematic, as Shiva comes in near the end, proclaiming, “Pyreburner.
 That heart of flame was turned to ash once.
 A dead flame must burn no more.
 Taste again the chill wind of death.”
 (Basically, “Hey Ifrit, you supposed to be dead.
 Time to go back to being dead.”)
 I get that killing the guy would essentially “free” him of the darkness, too, but her request didn’t seem to suggest that’s what she wanted.
 And then she comes in and kills him.
 Also, for Noctis to fulfill his new promise to Shiva, wouldn’t he have to actually seek Ifrit out?
-They never planned to meet him; it was Ardyn who had a plan to introduce them, but we can’t exactly rely on Ardyn to do anything we want him to.
+They never planned to meet him; it was Ardyn who had a plan to “introduce” them (by throwing them into a boss fight), but we can’t exactly rely on Ardyn to do anything we want him to.

 - What the heck kind of purpose does Pitioss now serve?
 Granted, it was a theory to begin with, but it made so much sense that it really might as well have been officially canonized.
-You go through this dungeon and see the story unfold through Ifrit’s eyes (as his testimony of innocence), showing why he did what he did to start the war (I’d argue chaotic good for him as well).
+You go through this dungeon and see the story unfold through Ifrit’s eyes (as his testimony of innocence), showing why he did what he did to start the war.
 This was the one piece in the world that told the truth about what happened.
 Instead, you now have a random woman, represented by a statue deep in the ruins, that Ifrit went to save despite being in love with Shiva.

 - I have to wonder, considering how freaking insane Niflheim is, and their goal is to become the Solheim of the new age, if Niflheim bears any resemblance to the old civilization of Solheim (who themselves are guilty of pride as their reason for turning on the gods), it almost seems like fighting against the humans would protect the world more so than fighting against Ifrit.